Rea third as Bautista claims Estoril thriller

 "They [Rea and Razgatlioglu] started to fight and I was able to gain some time.
 They were battling so they used more tyres.

 "I tried to pass Toprak but he was very strong on braking, so I used my power to ride past him on the last lap.
-I played my cards and I won, I am so happy and I enjoyed the race."
+I played my cards and I won - I am so happy and I enjoyed the race."

 Rea had to settle for third and said he lost pace midway through the race.